-Aina Haina Elementary has many days with special events on campus such as Lunch with your Keiki, Jaguar Jog, May Day, 5th Grade Graduation etc. All practices and procedures as stated above in "Early Release of Students" must be followed during these special days.
+Aina Haina Elementary has many days with special events on campus such as Lunch with your Keiki, Jaguar Jog, Ho'ike, 5th Grade Graduation etc. All practices and procedures as stated above in "Early Release of Students" must be followed during these special days.
 Your child's safety is extremely important to us.
-We appreciate your cooperation in following the sign out procedures if you are taking your child from campus before the end of the school day during these special events.
-We understand that the wait to sign your child out can be frustrating, however, we are committed to maintaining consistent safety and security controls in place which include special events.
+We appreciate your cooperation and patience in following the sign out procedures if you are taking your child from campus before the end of the school day during these special events.
+We understand that the wait to sign your child out can be frustrating, however, we are committed to maintaining consistent safety and security controls every day.